Profile updated 16/04/21

 Fashion's a passion.
 I'm an expert on menswear and making and I particularly love to showcase quality products made in Britain.
 The three-piece suit, for example, was invented right here in London - developed from equestrian wear, which itself evolved from military uniform.

 We also explore the influence on fashion of our royal family including Princess Diana, Meghan Markle - now the Duchess of Sussex - and of course Catherine, Duchess of Cambridge.
 An unlikely fashion icon he may be, however Prince Charles represents a timeless style.
 Like generations of British Royals before him, Charles has championed a number of Savile Row's finest bespoke tailors.

 Making and craft is coming back to the capital.
 We could pay a visit to independent Soho jeweller Joy Everley and see the latest in gold and silver jewellery, much of which is made here in the capital.
 Or, instead, we could head to the Goodlife Centre in Bankside and see tradional skills like woodworking, framemaking, needlework being taught to a new generation.

 The more I do this job, the more I understand how much people love shops and shopping.
 London has some of the best retailers in the world but keeping ahead of the game is tough in a digital age.
-London is is also world-famous for its market, that's where I do my weekly (sometimes Daily)shop.
+London is is also world-famous for its markets, that's where I do my weekly (sometimes Daily)shop.
 Our markets have been a life-line during the Covid-19 pandemic.